sourcegraph/careers/job-descriptions/software-engineer-intern.md

 ## Location

-We are a remote-first, globally distributed team focused on results and employee happiness, so wherever you choose to work is up to you.
+We are a remote-first, [globally distributed team](https://about.sourcegraph.com/company/team) focused on results and employee happiness, so wherever you choose to work is up to you.
 We don't require you to be in any particular timezone or location.

+## Apply

+We want to ensure Sourcegraph is an environment that suits your working style and empowers you to do your best work, so we are eager to answer any questions that you have about us at any point in the interview process.

+If you're interested in Sourcegraph but aren't yet ready to apply we are still happy to connect and answer any questions that you might have: [DM us on Twitter](https://twitter.com/srcgraph) or email hiring@sourcegraph.com.

 **[Click here to apply!](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5K2vwzjId4lr?trackingTag=careersRepository)**